 2D/1N Bacolod DIY Guide Itinerary: Other Friendly Tips and Information

 * Both Lakawon Island and Campuestohan Highland resort have a restaurant serving lunch/snacks.
-But if you’re on a budget and doing DIY travel to Campuestohan or Lakawon just like us, its best to eat full breakfast and just bring a few snacks and enough water for your day tour.
-(In Campuestohan guest are free to bring their own food but in Lakawon they also allow guests to bring their food and drinks to the island, provided that they pay the corkage fee of P50.
+But if you’re on a budget and doing DIY travel to Campuestohan or Lakawon just like us, it’s best to eat a full breakfast and just bring a few snacks and enough water for your day tour.
+(In Campuestohan, guests are free to bring their food but in Lakawon they also allow guests to bring their food and drinks to the island, provided that you pay the corkage fee of P50.
 00 per head.)

 * Do not bring jewelry or other expensive accessories when you go swimming or just roaming around the city and always be mindful of your belongings.
 Better safe than sorry.